yael-shriki/yael-shriki/README.md

 - 👋 Hi, I’m @yael-shriki
 - 🌱 I’m currently studying Computer Science at Reichman University.
-- 💞️ I’m looking to collaborate on any interesting and challenging projects that can teach me something new!
-- ⚡ Fun fact: I've lived abroad for most of my life in Taiwan, France and the United States.

 <!---
 yael-shriki/yael-shriki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.